Codecademy/docs/content/general/concepts/what-is-a-string/what-is-a-string.md

 ---
-Title: 'What is a String?'
+Title: 'String'
 Description: 'In computer science, sequences of characters are referred to as strings.
-Strings can be any length and can include any character such as: - Letters - Numbers - Symbols - Whitespace (spaces, tabs, new lines) It is usually contained within a pair of single quotes or "double quotes".
+Strings can be any length and can include any character such as letters, numbers, symbols, whitespace (spaces, tabs, new lines).
+It is usually contained within a pair of single quotes or "double quotes".
 A string can be thought of as a list of characters.
 Like any other list, each character in a string has an index.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'